cubeta-io/cubeta-starter/docs/created-files.md

 and based on that we placed the code that handle the logic on the service layer and this layer will be placed above the repository layer .

-after your model creation is done you'll find 2 php files in the services' in the directory you defined in the package config file :
+after your model creation is done you'll find a `YourModelService.php` file in the services directory you defined in the package config file.

-1. `YourModelService.php` this is the service class
-2. `IYourModelService.php` this is the service interface

-if you opened the service class you will notice that the class extends a class named BaseService.
+if you opened the service class you'll notice that it extends `BaseService` and uses the `Makable` trait, so — like repositories — you obtain it through its static `make()` method rather than dependency injection.
+It also declares a `$repositoryClass` property pointing at the model's repository, which the base service uses for all data access.

 ## Tests

-foreach created model there will be a corresponding test class which extends `MainTestClass` you can find it in the `tests/Feature` directory , this test class will test the CRUD endpoints , in the created test you'll see the following variables : `$model , $resource , $userType , $baseUrl` and you'll see that there is two of them have a value , but if we go to the others you need to know the following:
+foreach created model there will be a corresponding test class which extends `MainTestCase` you can find it in the `tests/Feature` directory , this test class will test the CRUD endpoints , in the created test you'll see the following variables : `$model , $resource , $userType , $baseUrl` and you'll see that there is two of them have a value , but if we go to the others you need to know the following: